All Scottsdale Public Library cards need to be renewed on a yearly basis.

 In 2009, the City of Scottsdale opened the Leadership in Energy & Environmental Design (LEED) Platinum Gateway Trailhead.
 This trailhead provides a barrier-free nature trail in Scottsdale’s McDowell Sonoran Preserve as well as access to many unique Scottsdale trails.

-Scottsdale’s McDowell Sonoran Preserve, including the beautiful McDowell Mountains, currently encompasses more than 30,000 acres with 146 miles of non-motorized
+Scottsdale’s McDowell Sonoran Preserve, including the beautiful McDowell Mountains, currently encompasses more than 30,000 acres with 146 miles of non-motorized multiuse trails.

 For more information, visit: Scottsdale's McDowell Sonoran Preserve and The McDowell Sonoran Conservancy